-7.5.
-Economic organization
+4.5.
+Economic organisation

-By using History textbooks or internet, carry out a research and analyse the role that was played by the different sectors of the Precolonial Rwandan economy in satisfying the needs of Rwandans during this period.
+By using History textbooks or internet, carry out a research and analyse the role that was played by the different sectors of the Pre-colonial Rwandan economy in satisfying the needs of Rwandans during this period.